Phase Transitions in Biased Opinion Dynamics with 2-choices Rule: Analysis for complete graphs

 \section{Analysis for complete graphs}

 In this section, we assume that $G_n$ is a complete graph on $n$ nodes.
 For complete graphs, the process $\bar X^n=(\bar X^n(t)=\abs{\cbrac{u\in V_n: X_u(t)=1}}, t\geq 0)$ counting the number of agents with opinion $1$ is a Markov chain on $\mb Z_+$ with absorbing state $n$.
-For the chain $\bar X^n$, the transition probability $\bar{p}_{i,j}$ from state $i$ to $j$ is given by $\bar p_{i,j}={p}_{i,j}+o(1)$ where
+For the chain $\bar X^n$, the transition probability $\tilde{p}_{i,j}$ from state $i$ to $j$ is given by $\tilde p_{i,j}={p}_{i,j}+o(1/n)$ where

 Note that $p_{i,j}$ denotes the transition probability of a slightly modified chain $\bar Y^n$ (with the same absorbing state $n$) where an agent during a regular update can sample itself in addition to its neighbours.
-Below we analyse this modified chain as it is simpler to do so.
-The asymptotic (in $n$) bounds we obtain for this modified chain can be easily seen to hold for the original chain as the transition probabilities only differ by $o(1)$.
+Below we analyse this modified chain as it is simpler to do so and {the asymptotic (in $n$) results we obtain for this modified chain also hold for the original chain (see Remark~\ref{rem:mod_chain} for more explanation).}

 Below we characterise the scaling law of $\bar T_n(p)=\expect[\ceil{pn}]{T_n}$, where $\expect[x]{\cdot}$ denotes expectation conditioned on $\bar Y^n(0)=x$ and $T_k=\inf\cbrac{t\geq 0: \bar Y^n(t)=k}$ denotes the first time the network reaches state $k$.
 Our main result is described in Theorem~\ref{thm:complete} below.